att-comdev/deckhand/doc/source/api_ref.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Returns a multi-document YAML of fully layered and substituted documents.
-No abstract documents will be returned.
+No abstract documents will be returned and the ``layeringPolicy`` document is not returned either.
 This is the primary endpoint that consumers will interact with for their configuration.

 Valid query parameters are the same as for ``/revisions/{revision_id}/documents``, minus the paremters in ``metadata.layeringDetinition``, which are not supported.

+Raises a ``409 Conflict`` if a ``layeringPolicy`` document could not be found.

-Raises a 500 Internal Server Error if rendered documents fail schema validation.
+Raises a ``500 Internal Server Error`` if rendered documents fail schema validation.

 GET ``/revisions``